metabase/hawk/README.md

 Hawk automatically generates JUnit output using bespoke JUnit output code that prints diffs using [humane-test-output](https://github.com/pjstadig/humane-test-output).
-JUnit output is automatically output to `target/junit`.
+JUnit output is automatically output to `target/junit`, and only in `:cli/ci` mode.
 Not currently configurable!
 Submit a PR if you want to output it somewhere else.

 ## Parallel Tests